-A record of all practicum activity hours and supervision must be maintained by students in log books (see the Practicum Handbook for details).
+A record of all practicum activity hours and supervision must be maintained by students in log books (see Practicum Handbook).

-Assessment 1 includes a mid-practicum interview with the student’s on-site placement supervisor/s to determine the student's progress.
+Assessment 1 includes a Mid-Practicum Interview with Supervisors in the setting to determine the student's progress.

 Assessment 2 includes a final practicum evaluation from the on-site placement supervisor, based on predetermined criteria for each practicum goal, AND a de-identified case study written to meet the Psychology Board of Australia’s mandated format, to be marked by the Practicum Coordinator.

-At the start of the practicum a contract will be drawn up between the on-campus supervisor, the placement supervisor and the student regarding supervisory and practicum requirements.
+At the start of the Practicum a contract will be drawn up between the on-campus supervisor, the setting supervisor and the student regarding supervisory and practicum requirements.

-Specific goals for the practicum will be completed in each of the Board competency areas by the placement supervisor and the student before the commencement of the practicum.
-Goals are to make specific reference to assessment, intervention, and professional competencies listed by the Psychology Board of Australia.
+7. Specific goals for the practicum will be completed in each competency areas by the setting supervisor and the student student before the commencement of the practicum Goals are to make specific reference to assessment, intervention, and professional competencies listed by the APS College of Clinical Psychologists and the Psychologists Board of Australia

-Attendance at practicum seminar meetings, unless otherwise arranged with the Practicum Coordinator, is strongly advised.
+Attendance at all activities scheduled (such as group supervision), unless otherwise arranged with the Practicum Coordinator, is strongly advised.
 It is the student's responsibility to ensure that they have the best chance to meet the objectives of the course and to be informed of course-related activities and administration.

 Supervision meetings will be held at the placement setting and with academic supervisors as specified in the Practicum Contract.